SpagoBILabs/SpagoBI/docker/README.md

 Open SpagoBI on your browser at url (use your container-ip):

 > container-ip:8080/SpagoBI

-It's necessary to test it through the container, so without mapping the port to the host.

 If you run the host with a Virtual Machine (for example in a Mac environment) then you can route the traffic directly to the container from you localhost using route command: